openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

  - Localisation Implement, Dutch and Romanian.
  Many thanks to Anja Fokker  http://www.werkgroepen.net/

- Whant to contribute with a translation to your language?
-Please use the attached to.pot file

 == Upgrade Notice ==

 Make sure you get the latest version